 The CFD is committed to maintaining a sustainable, coordinated channel for Washington state employees and retirees to confidently and efficiently direct their charitable giving in the event of a disaster or crisis.
 In accordance with WAC 434-750-310, in extraordinary circumstances the CFD is authorized to conduct special campaigns for disaster relief.

-Multiple wildfires have been ravaging communities in Eastern Washington as of noon on Friday, August 18th.
-The Gray fire has prompted evacuations, burning through 10,800 acres by Sunday morning, threatening the communities of Medical Lake and Four Lakes.
+Multiple wildfires ravaged communities in Eastern Washington as of noon on Friday, August 18th.
+The Gray fire prompted evacuations, burning through 10,800 acres by that Sunday morning, threatening the communities of Medical Lake and Four Lakes.
 The areas, less than 20 miles southwest of Spokane, have a combined population of more than 5,000.

 American Red Cross Serving the Greater Inland Northwest (Charity Code:0315546) - The American Red Cross is aiding people impacted by multiple wildfires burning in Washington State.
 The Gray Fire near the city of Medical Lake and Oregon Road Fire near the community of Elk, WA have forced thousands to evacuate from their homes.